 Multiple Myeloma an incurable disease, but I have spent the last 25 years in remission using a blend of conventional oncology and evidence-based nutrition, supplementation, and lifestyle therapies from peer-reviewed studies that your oncologist probably hasn't told you about.

 Click the orange button to the right to learn more about what you can start doing today.

 I’ve survived an incurable blood cancer called multiple myeloma since 1994.
 I have scars and long-term and late stage side effects to prove the good, the bad and the ugly.

-I stir a couple of spoonfuls into my juice every morning.
+I stir a couple of spoonfuls of flaxseed into my juice every morning.

-If you are a newly diagnosed cancer patient, I would simply accept the idea that chemotherapy and/or radiation is a necessary evil and will cause a number of short, long-term and late stage side effects to you for years to come.
-Your mission is to prevent, minimize, heal or learn how to live with these side effects.
+If you are a newly diagnosed cancer patient, I would simply accept the idea that chemotherapy and/or radiation is a necessary evil and will cause a number of short-term side effects.
+My experience is that you may be able to manage long-term and late stage side effects but managing short-term side effects is more challenging because they come and go rapidly.

 Hang in there.

 Constipation refers to an inability to have a bowel movement or infrequent bowel activity — typically fewer than three stools a week.
 It’s a common gastrointestinal problem, and signs include hard, dry stools, abdominal pain, feeling sluggish, and bloating…